 Where are you from may seem a simple enough question, but how would you answer, if you'd attended 4 different primary schools in Canada and England before turning 12?
 Since Eamonn Lenihan has been based in the Mid-West of Ireland for most of his life, these days he merely answers "Co.
 Clare".
 Things can become unnecessarily complicated, otherwise.
 The wanderlust of Eamonn's parents certainly contributed to his general detachment from hometown bias.
 It may even explain why he found himself listening to the music of Miles Davis from such an early age.

-Did you know that Eamonn writes and records his own music?
-Largely self-taught, he's studied at Boston's Berklee College of Music (in 2008 and again in early 2013).
+Eamonn writes and records his own music.
+Largely self-taught, he studied studio production and film composition at the Berklee College of Music in 2008 and 2013.
 Back in the day, he occasionally performed live.
 In truth, gigging never really interested him.
 Eamonn has since gravitated towards working in film, TV and theatre.

 He's travelled the length and breadth of Ireland with RTÉ's Lorcan Murray, presenting free radio workshops to secondary school students.
 In fact, Eamonn has delivered interactive sessions at the microphone to everyone from Rotary Club members to the Liberties Senior Citizens' Club.
-You're also likely to see him inside the RTÉ stand for events like The National Ploughing Championships and the BT Young Scientists'.
+You're also likely to see him inside the RTÉ stand for events like The Tall Ships Races, The National Ploughing Championships and the BT Young Scientists'.
+You can even hear him if you travel by jet aircraft.

 Since 2011 - and he's still not certain how this came to pass - he's been grandly sitting in judgement of others.